Python Implementation

 ...

-# Constraints to make sure images are within canvas bounds
+# Keep images within canvas bounds

 for i in range(n):